worldwidecam/itimeline-backend/README.md

 ### Documented Standard (`/api/v1`)
 - All new endpoints should use `/api/v1/...`.
-- Community and membership features are standardized under `/api/v1/membership/...`.
+- Community and membership features are standardized under `/api/v1/timelines/...` (community blueprint).
-- Frontend docs list the canonical membership endpoints for client usage.
+- Frontend should use community blueprint endpoints for all membership operations.

 > Note: Some legacy endpoints still use `/api` (without version).
 They remain operational during the transition but are not recommended for new integrations.